Visible vs. Invisible Disability

 Often when we speak about disability most of us have a mental image of someone who appears visibly disabled.
 They may be using a wheelchair, or a walking stick or other visible support equipment.
 Our understanding of disability is very much based on the visualization of what we think disability should look like or have been led to believe looks like.

 In most societies disability is very much made invisible.
 Meaning that we do not often see people who are disabled in our mainstream media.
 They do not appear in our movies, favorite shows or commercials.
+When they do they often follow stereotypical tropes and repeat misconceptions about disabled people.

 Irrespective of how a disability may ‘look’ we must never associate it with being weaker or less capable.
-We also need to unlearn the toxic practice of viewing disability as a only a physical issue.
+We also need to unlearn the toxic practice of viewing disability as only a physical issue.
 We need to realize that many people, who go about their daily life and achieve wonderful and amazing things, suffer from invisible disabilities.